MicrosoftDocs/power-platform/power-platform/admin/view-license-consumption-issues.md

 | License issues | The number of licensing issues for an environment. |
 | Recommended actions | A list of possible actions to resolve the licensing issues |

-### Power Apps Licensing Summary
+### Power Apps licensing summary
-You can use Product Selector to select “**PowerApps**” from the list of product to view the license consumption information for Power App
+From the **Product** dropdown list, select **PowerApps** to view license consumption information for Power Apps.

-**Power Apps Licensing Summary** tile provides the details of how many power app licenses have been purchased, how many of those are assigned and how many of those being actively utilized .
-This view is available for user with Global Admin, Power platform Admin and Dynamics 365 Admins roles.
+The **Power Apps licensing summary** tile provides details of how many Power Apps licenses have been purchased, how many of those licenses are assigned, and how many of those licenses are being actively utilized.
+This view is available for users with global admin, Power Platform admin, and Dynamics 365 admins roles.

 | Setting | Description |
 | ------- | ----------- |